العربية :يمكنك قراءة هذا المقال باللغة

 Generally speaking, you can expect to find questions about English grammar like:

-- Verb tenses (Past, present, etc.)
+- Verb tenses (past, present, etc.)

-You’ll also be asked questions about what qualities you think a good teacher would have, what are you expecting from the first lesson, etc.
+You’ll also be asked questions about what qualities you think a good teacher would have, what you are expecting from the first lesson, etc.